Ectroverse/EctroverseDjango/README.md

 #### v0.1 Remaining Items
 left to do:
-- battle sequence
-- operations- just scouting for now
-- MAP!!!!!
+- operations
-- update networth when fleet changes
-- units upkeep?
+- any bugs?

 #### v0.2 Remaining Items